Evolution of cephalopods: Early fossils

 The Early Devonian Naefiteuthis has been interpreted as the earliest fossil coleoid, and its shell may be in a partly internalized state.
 Belemnoids proper appear slightly later in the Early Devonian, and represent the first unambiguous coleoids.

 The Mazon Creek biota contains a decapod, Jeletzkya, which had ten arms, but the status of its shell is ambiguous as it has not been extracted from the concretion that preserves the only fossil.
 Accordingly, it has been interpreted as both an internal and an external shell; the specimen may represent a 'squid' or a belemnoid, although due to preservation its affinities are not known well.

 The Late Mississippian Bear Gulch Limestone contains some important genera of early coleoids.
 Gordoniconus has large internal conch which looks similar to external shell that can be seen in bactritid, and this genus probably shows how external shell become into internal conch.
-Syllipsimopodi is considered as belonging to Octopodiformes which contains modern octopuses and vampire squids.
+Syllipsimopodi is considered as belonging to Octopodiformes which contains modern octopuses and vampire squids, although it is later considered to be synonymous with Gordonioconus.